-When I first started using essential oils, I was skeptically of it’s benefits.
-A neighbor, who is my consultant and go-to person for all essential oil questions, first lent me a hand with essential oils for the primary purpose of fibromyalgia.
-My goal was to use them to experience the benefits firsthand before offering them as a natural treatment option to my readers.
+When I first started using essential oils, I was skeptical of its benefits.
+A neighbor, who is my consultant and go-to person for all essential oil questions, first lent me a hand with essential oils for the primary purpose of relieving the discomforts associated with fibromyalgia.
+My goal was to use them to experience the benefits firsthand in order to answer the questions my readers were asking.

 Disclaimer: Please consult with your physician or healthcare provider for health care and treatment.
 The information in this website is not a substitute for professional medical nor healthcare advice.
 Any advice I give is strictly personal opinion based on what I feel has worked for me.

 Essential oils do not claim to cure anything, but rather they aid in a more comfortable way of living.
 Because of this disclaimer, I will not use any medical terms or diagnoses but instead will guide you on how to ease several different discomforts associated with fibromyalgia.

 Some links are affiliate links which means I will earn a commission should a purchase be made through the link, but at NO extra costs to you.
 For more details, please read my disclosure policy.